Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: A Single Knapsack

-\item \textbf{Create a placeholder item~$B$:} Guess~\vals and consider the data structure of items with value at most~$V_{\lmin}$ sorted by decreasing density.
-Remove the~$n_{\min}$ smallest items of~$V_{\lmin}$ until the next update.
-For the remaining items, compute the minimal size of fractional items necessary to reach a value~$\vals$.
-Then~$B$ is given by~$v_B=\vals$ and with~$s_B$ equal to the size of those low-value items.
+\item[2)] \textbf{Create a placeholder item~$B$:} Guess~\vals and consider items with value at most~$\vc{\lmin}$ sorted by density.
+Remove the~$n_{\min}$ smallest items of~$V_{\lmin}$ until the next iteration.
+For the remaining items, compute the minimal size of fractional items necessary to reach a value~$\vals$. {We do this via prefix sum computations on the data structure that contains all items in $V_{\ell'}$ for each $\ell' \le \lmin$, ordered non-increasingly by density. } Then~$B$ is given by~$v_B=\vals$ and with~$s_B$ equal to the size of those low-value items.

-\item \textbf{Use an FPTAS:} On the instance~$I$, consisting of~$\candeps$ and the placeholder item~$B$, run an FPTAS parameterized by $\eps$ (we use the one by Jin~\cite{Jin19}) to obtain a packing $P$. \item \textbf{Implicit solution:} Among all guesses, keep the solution~$P$ with the highest value.
-Pack items from~\candeps as in~$P$ and, if~$B\in P$, also pack the low-value items completely contained in~$B$.
-While used candidates can be stored explicitly, low-value items are given only implicitly by saving the correct guesses and computing membership in~$B$ on a query. \end{enumerate}
+\item[3)] \textbf{Use an FPTAS:} On the instance~$I$, consisting of~$\candeps$ and the placeholder item~$B$, run an FPTAS parameterized by $\eps$ (we use the one by Jin~\cite{Jin19}) to obtain a packing $P$.

+\item[4)] \textbf{Implicit solution:} Among all guesses, keep the solution~$P$ with the highest value.
+Pack items from~\candeps as in~$P$ and, if~$B\in P$, also pack the low-value items completely contained in~$B$ {(note that at most one item is packed fractionally in $B$)}.
+While used candidate {items from $\candeps$} can be stored explicitly, low-value items are given only implicitly by saving the correct guesses and computing membership in~$B$ on a query. \end{enumerate}